 3 – Lemper (Steamed Glutinous Rice with Chicken)

 If you’re looking for a delicious savory snack that makes you full in an instant, get a lemper.
-It’s available everywhere: traditional markets, modern markets, street vendors, even on an online marketplace!
+It’s available everywhere: traditional markets, modern markets, street vendors, and even on online marketplaces!

 People in Java, especially in the Central Java region, believe that this dish carries a strong philosophy of brotherhood and unity.
 So, it will always be a part of local ceremonies and events.